-Heat Pump Cost for a 2-Bed Flat
+Heat Pump Cost for a 2-Bed Flat UK 2026

 Flats are often overlooked in heat pump discussions, but they are actually well-suited in many ways.
-A two-bedroom flat has lower heat demand than a house, needs a smaller (and cheaper) system, and benefits from shared walls that reduce heat loss.
-The challenges are practical — finding space for the outdoor unit and getting permission — rather than technical.
+The challenges are practical -- finding space for the outdoor unit and getting permission -- rather than technical.
+This guide covers everything a flat owner needs to know.

 What Size Heat Pump Does a 2-Bed Flat Need?